sinshu/ziggysynth/README.md

 # ZiggySynth

-ZiggySynth is a SoundFont MIDI synthesizer written in pure Rust, ported from [MeltySynth for C#](https://github.com/sinshu/meltysynth).
+ZiggySynth is a SoundFont MIDI synthesizer written in pure Zig, ported from [MeltySynth for C#](https://github.com/sinshu/meltysynth).